Rue de la Chaussée-d'Antin: Notable places

-During the 19th century commercial establishments changed the character of the street, and shops opened in the ground floors of the old residences.
-For Honoré de Balzac "The heart of Paris today beats between rue de la Chaussée-d'Antin and rue du Faubourg Montmartre."
-In 1840 the street was extended past Rue Neuve-Saint-Augustin.
+During the 19th century, commercial establishments changed the character of the street, and shops opened in the ground floors of the old residences.
+For Honoré de Balzac "The heart of Paris today beats between the Rue de la Chaussée-d'Antin and the Rue du Faubourg Montmartre."
+In 1840, the street was extended past Rue Neuve-Saint-Augustin.
 The first one-way streets in Paris were the Rue de Mogador and the Rue de la Chaussée-d'Antin, created on 13 December 1909.